martinmoldrup/snappylapy/README.md

 def test_load_snapshot_from_file(load_snapshot: LoadSnapshot):
     """Test loading snapshot data created in test_snapshot_dict from a file using the deserializer.""" data = load_snapshot.dict()
+    # Normally you would use the data as an input for some other function
+    # For demonstration, we will just assert the data matches the expected snapshot
     assert data == {"name": "John Doe", "age": 31}
 ```